 Give the clover a good rinse to remove any bugs that might be hanging around.
 You can rinse the blossoms in a strainer or in a bowl, just be gentle with them so they don’t rip apart.

-Place the clover blossoms on a flour sack towel or dish towel and gently pat them dry.Learn to preserve white clover for teas, jellies, and soaps!Click To Tweet
+Place the rinsed white clover blossoms on a flour sack towel or a dish towel and gently pat them dry.Learn to preserve white clover for teas, jellies, and soaps!Click To Tweet

 I used my All-American Sun Oven to dehydrate the clover.
 This method is fast and efficient.
 Just place a sheet of parchment paper over a baking sheet or rack and put it into the Sun Oven.
 Pour the rinsed and dried clover blossoms on top of the parchment paper, close the lid, open the reflectors, and let the oven do its work.
 Make sure that the Sun Oven has a shadow behind it at all times for best results.

-Spread clover jelly on toast for a yummy breakfast!
+Spread this white clover jelly on toast for a yummy breakfast!

-Drink Clover Iced Tea as a twist to a summertime staple.
+Drink this refreshing White Clover Iced Tea as a twist to a summertime staple.

 Hot Clover Tea can be substituted for store bought herbal teas.
 Use the White Clover Iced Tea Recipe above, but don’t add the ice 🙂

-Enjoy your foraged clover in this sweet treat!
+Enjoy your foraged clover and locally picked strawberries in this sweet treat!

 Make your own “honey” using a mix of red and white clover blossoms.

-Pin “Foraging & Preserving White Clover Blossoms” for later!
+Pin “Foraging and Preserving White Clover Blossoms” for later!